 “We say that ultimately, to make a real amatriciana, you have to be able to make the sauce according to tradition.
 Then add bucatini or spaghetti of your choice.”

-Citizens, my version hews strongly to the canonical recipe from the town of Amatrice with one exception – I add a goodly amount of freshly-ground black pepper to amp up the spiciness, in the traditional Roman fashion used in the original Shepherd’s recipe.
+Citizens, my version of this classic Bucatini recipe hews strongly to the canonical recipe from the town of Amatrice with one exception – I add a goodly amount of freshly-ground black pepper to amp up the spiciness, in the traditional Roman fashion used in the original Shepherd’s recipe.
+Consider pairing this with a great Italian dessert such as this one!

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.